 Fiona Gallagher has a problem.
 Or more like ten, but who’s counting?
 The trouble with her car is just the cherry on top of the crap sundae, but she won’t let that get her down.
 Besides, she has a plan.
 Evan Bailey—that brooding custom car builder who happens to hate her father—is going to help her.
 He just doesn’t know it yet.

 The last thing Evan needs is the overly cheery Fiona crashing into his solitary life.
 But her offer is too compelling to ignore.
 Fiona isn’t there to pick through the wreckage of Evan’s heart.
 If he has one, he won’t let her anywhere near it.
-But the tension between them is hot enough to combust.
-And when she starts to see the cracks in his stony façade, she realizes she’s getting more than she bargained for—a lot more—in that big surly man.

 Characters

-Despite not having the best meet-cute, Evan and Fiona have great chemistry.
-Their love for cars was a well-needed catalyst to overcome their initial awkwardness.
 And it was endearing that they both found comfort in non-humans – Evan with his dog and Fiona with her plants.
 Their opposing yet surprisingly similar personalities made for an amusing and comical read.

 Evan Bailey, known to his family as “the lone wolf,” lives up to his nickname.
 He’s broody and grumpy, and his favorite person to hang out with is his German shepherd dog, Sasquatch.

-When I first met him in Asher’s story from the previous books, he was not someone I particularly liked.
-But taking a deeper dive into his psyche humanized him and made him someone I wanted to cheer for.
-This perception change reminds me of a quote I read in Crazy Stupid Bromance by Lyssa Kay Adams – “You know what I love most about the books?
+This perception change reminds me of a quote I read in Crazy Stupid Bromance by Lyssa Kay Adams “You know what I love most about the books?
 I love how they can make us cheer for pretty much any character if we understand why they’re doing something.
 We’ll let them get away with pretty much anything–including pushing away the woman they desperately want–if they have a strong motivation.
 The why behind their actions.”

-My constant worry with the grumpy/sunshine trope is that the grumpy character can come off a bit rude and unlikeable if not written correctly.
 But with this book, I liked that Evan’s grumpiness was written to be more comedic than serious, and there was a lot of teasing around it.

 His character development was done well.
 It was a delight to see how he learned to trust his pack of brothers when he needed them the most and with Fiona as she tried to push him out of his grumpy bubble.

-Fiona is a forever optimist.
-She’s quirky and loves buying potted plants and naming them after characters that belong in the Golden Girls.
 She babbles when nervous but is also not afraid to stand up for herself when she needs to, which is probably why Evan’s grumpiness never phases her for a second.

 I loved how brave her character was throughout the story.
-After her whole life takes a turn for the worst, she packs up everything and goes on the road without a plan.
+After her whole life takes a turn for the worse, she packs up everything and goes on the road without a plan.
 But as she tries to figure out her life, we meet an honest, charming girl with a huge heart.

 GRAM continues to be the MVP in these books.
 Her infinite wisdom adds such depth and heart to the story that I look forward to her scenes.
 I will never understand how she managed to raise these 5 brothers on her own because they are a handful, even in adulthood.
-But I admired how they respected her and heeded her every word.
-And her psychic ability to nickname all her grandsons and their future partners is uncanny and simply impressive.

-We get to know the youngest Bailey brother, GAVIN, a little more in this one as Kingsley sets the stage for his story in the next book.
-He’s hilarious, charming, and crazy; you can’t help but fall in love with him.
+We get to know the youngest Bailey brother, GAVIN, a little more in this one as Kingsley sets the stage for his story in the next book, Rushing In.

 SASQUATCH definitely steals the show, and you will adore his scenes if you’re a fellow dog lover like me.
-And mild spoiler alert – but I love it when the male MC’s dog loves the female MC more.
-It’s such a hilariously endearing thing.

 Plot